-- (h) Rotation of Lead Partner The Audit Committee shall obtain a report from the external auditors annually confirming that they are in compliance with all legal, regulatory and professional requirements relating to partner rotation and that the engagement team collectively possesses the experience and competence to perform an appropriate audit. - (i) Pre-Approval of Audit and Non-Audit Services The Audit Committee shall pre-approve any retainer of the external auditors for any audit and non-audit service to CIBC or its subsidiaries in accordance with applicable law and Board approved policies and procedures.
-The Audit Committee may delegate pre-approval authority to a member of the Audit Committee and the Audit Committee may also establish pre-approval policies and procedures that are specific to a particular service.
-The decisions of any member of the Audit Committee to whom this authority has been delegated, as well as any pre-approvals of a particular service must be presented to the full Audit Committee at its next scheduled Audit Committee meeting. - (j) Hiring Practices The Audit Committee shall review and approve guidelines regarding the hiring of employees or former employees of the external auditors or former external auditors.
+(g) Rotation of Lead Partner - The Audit Committee shall obtain a report from the external auditors annually confirming that they are in compliance with all legal, regulatory and professional requirements relating to partner rotation and that the engagement team collectively possesses the experience and competence to perform an appropriate audit.

+- (h) Pre-Approval of Audit and Non-Audit Services The Audit Committee shall pre-approve any retainer of the external auditors for any audit and non-audit service to CIBC or its subsidiaries_in accordance with applicable law and Board approved policies and procedures.
+The Chair of the Audit Committee may delegate pre-approval authority to a member of the Audit Committee.
+The Audit Committee may also establish pre-approval policies and procedures that are specific to a particular service.
+The decisions of any member of the Audit Committee to whom this authority has been delegated, as well as any pre-approvals of a particular service must be presented to the full Audit Committee for ratification at its next scheduled Audit Committee meeting. - (i) Hiring Practices The Audit Committee shall review and approve guidelines regarding the hiring of employees or former employees of the external auditors or former external auditors.